openbabel/documentation/Command-line_tools/babel.rst

     Convert dative bonds (e.g. ``[N+]([O-])=O`` to ``N(=O)=O``)
 -c
     Center atomic coordinates at (0,0,0)
+-C
+    Combine molecules in first file with others having the same name --canonical
+    Canonicalize the atom order.
+If generating canonical SMILES, do not use this option.
+Instead use the :ref:`Canonical_SMILES_format`.
 --conformer <options>
     Conformer searching to generate low-energy or diverse conformers.
 For more information, see :ref:`conformers`.
--C
-    Combine molecules in first file with others having the same name -d
+-d
     Delete hydrogens (make all hydrogen implicit) --delete <list>
     Delete properties in list
 -e
-    Continue to convert molecules after errors --errorlevel <N>
+    Continue to convert molecules after errors --energy <options>
+     Forcefield energy evaluation.
+See :ref:`minimize option`.
+--errorlevel <N>
     Filter the level of errors and warnings displayed: